ClickHouse/ClickHouse/docs/en/query_language/table_functions/hdfs.md

 # hdfs

-Creates a table from a file in hdfs.
+Creates a table from a file in HDFS.

 ```
 hdfs(URI, format, structure)